Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child develop coping skills.

 Play can be a good way to demonstrate the procedure for your child.
 They can also help reveal your child's concerns.

-Medical toys are available, or you can ask your child's provider to share some of the items used in the test for your demonstration (except for needles and other sharp items).
+Medical toys are available, or you can ask your child's health care provider to share some of the items used in the test for your demonstration (except for needles and other sharp items).
 Afterward, allow your child to play with some of the safe items.
 Watch your child for clues to concerns and fears.

 For younger school-age children, the play technique is appropriate.
 Older school-age children might view this approach as childish.
 Consider your child's intellectual needs before using this type of communication.